Lessinghof, 1930–1931. Architect: Thomas Wechs. Photo: Daniela Christmann

 The flat roof allowed for a spacious, bright, and fully usable attic; in addition, aflat roof proved to be much less expensive than a conventional roof solution.

-The basement had a laundry room, coal room, and storage rooms for tenants.
+A laundry room, coal room and storage rooms for tenants were located in the basement.

 Both rows of houses are connected by a recessed circular structure.
 Glazed window corners accentuate the dynamic transition between the cubic and curved building volumes.